NCR Atleos Corporation research snapshot

 Base case

-More likely if the acquisition processes through regulatory review with standard conditions and the stock trades in a narrow merger-arbitrage spread range reflecting deal completion probability and timeline.
+More likely if the acquisition progresses through remaining regulatory review and closing conditions toward Q1 2027 and the stock trades in a narrow merger-arbitrage band around the current implied deal value of about $48.39, with the spread reflecting deal probability, BCO price moves, and time to close.

 Bearish case